cherianyit/AdventuresInOlumal/Events.md

 - Beezle says there is maybe one tunnel into the Black Row
 - We use the compass and find Bang is near the new docks
 - Ugla goes off and scouts and finds that the compass is pointing out to the ocean but does not see anything.
 About 40 km from the shore is a small grouping of islands (Barrel Islands)
+- We agree to their plan of going through the underground tunnels in the Black Row while Jeremy fights from the North, Maevis attacks from the West, and Melaphet steals a boat
+	- Jeremy successfully leads an attack
+	- Melaphet successfully steals a boat
+	- Maevis successfully districts across the black row
+	- We successfully make our way to the Black Row through the tunnel
+- We emerge in a basement with many barrels
+- We kill enemies in room above and notice that none of these people have good weapons given to them from Bang
+	- Implies these people were motivated by fear or a cult or of something greater
+- Kohoku finds a fake book with a ring with a ram's head on the front of it
+- Kohoku also finds a book that opens a gate
+- We find a note that is standardized and professionally done in infernal
+	- We think that Mavis, Beezle, Reezo, or someone at the finery may know the language
+- Another note reveals that Bang's instructions were to hold the Black Row but not advance further
+- Another note says "We must gain more allies for the greater purpose, for the army of shadow, to cloak this land in darkness" with an insignia of a skeletal snake (sign of Zello)
+- Both giants and one of the mages have skeletal snake tattoos
+- We set off the fuse with the gunpowder barrels and head to the boat
+- Onboard the boat are Melaphet, Tilly, and Anna Mae (a darling tiefling woman)
+- On the boat we ask Anna Mae about the infernal note we found
+	- The note says "The soul of Bang Elliot Charles Squigley is hereby forfeit and owned by Kwarzoth and Zello.
+Bang is obligated to sway souls and gain political power for Zello.
+Bang will be freed if he gathers 100,000 souls or if Kwarzoth's soul changes ownership"

 ### September 26, 2025
 On the road to Caladar